 These options help you prevent spam in Office 365

-Connection filtering checks the reputation of the sender before allowing a message to get through.
+Connection filtering.
+When you use connection filtering, Office 365 checks the reputation of the sender before allowing a message to get through.
 You can create an allow list, or safe sender list, to make sure you receive every message sent to you from a specific IP address or IP address range.
 You can also create a list of IP addresses from which to block messages, called a block list.
 For more information, see Configure the Connection Filter Policy.
 If you're concerned about spam in Office 365, use connection filtering to help prevent spam.

 For customers who have Office 365 Enterprise E5 or have purchased Advanced Threat Protection (ATP) licenses, connection filtering is used by spoof intelligence to create allow and block lists of senders who are spoofing your domain.
 For more information, see Learn more about spoof intelligence.

-Spam filtering checks for message characteristics consistent with spam.
+Spam filtering.
+Office 365 checks for message characteristics consistent with spam by using spam filtering.
 You can change what actions to take on messages identified as spam, and choose whether to filter messages written in specific languages, or sent from specific countries or regions.
 You can also turn on advanced spam filtering options if you want to pursue an aggressive approach to spam filtering.
 Additionally, you can configure end-user spam notifications to inform users when messages intended for them were sent to the quarantine instead.
 (Sending messages to the quarantine is one of the configurable actions.)
 From these notifications, end users can release false positives and report them to Microsoft for analysis.
 For more information, see Configure your spam filter policies.
 In order to help prevent spam in Office 365, use spam filtering, if you're concerned about too much spam in Office 365, use connection filtering to help prevent spam.

 Extra information if you receive too much spam in Office 365